mozilla/remote-settings/docs/client-specifications.rst

 * `fetch_changeset() in Gecko <https://searchfox.org/mozilla-central/rev/c09764753ea40725eb50decad2c51edecbd33308/services/settings/RemoteSettingsClient.sys.mjs#1187-1209>`_

 Clients SHOULD NOT rely on arbitrary server side filtering.
 In Remote Settings, collections are quite small anyway, and can usually be fetched entirely to be filtered on the client side.
 This helps us reduce our CDN cache cardinality.

+Client MAY filter the list of changes to only obtain the changes since the last polling, using the ``?_since=`` querystring parameter.
+The value is a timestamp obtained from a previous changeset response.

+For each collection, the amount of possible values for the timestamps is finite.
+Indeed, each timestamp value corresponds to the date and time of the data publication (reviewer approving changes on the server).
+Some collections change several times a day, but that still allows a lot of caching.
+The push notifications are debounced too, in case several users approve changes in a short amount of time.

 **Poll for changes**: